Skip to Main Content

 Place textbooks, books, articles, or audio/visual materials on reserve for your students.
-Check the list of current textbooks on reserve to make sure yours are up-to-date.
-If you can't get a copy of your textbook, complete the Reserve Textbook Request Form for Faculty by the deadline each term.
+Create e-reserves for the first two weeks of reading for your courses.
+Check the list of current textbooks on reserve to make sure yours are up-to-date and to see technology (e.g., laptops, calculators) available for your students to borrow.
+If you can't get a copy of your textbook, complete the Faculty Requests for Textbooks/Library by the deadline each term.
 Learn more...

 Does the UCC Library have the print and online collections to support your students' learning?
 Are you unsure of what we have and want to check with us?